The survey also revealed that the biggest impactors on mental health were pressures linked to work (54%,) and money worries (44%,).

 - Put experiences into words

 Describe to yourself what is happening.
 Give your feelings a name.
 Call a thought a thought, and call a feeling a feeling.
-Do not get caught up in the content of them e.g.: “I am having the feeling of being a little anxious.”
+Don't get caught up in the content of them e.g.: “I am having the feeling of being a little anxious.”